Sales Management - Top Questions from Google

 Completing any Sales Analysis is dependent on accurate and up to date data, which is often not available.

-Enterprise organisations already have Territory Plans in place with pre-defined lists of target accounts set by Management.
+Enterprise organisations typically have Territory Plans in place with pre-defined lists of target accounts set by Management.
 These “named” accounts will have been segmented into importance with more time being allocated to the larger, more profitable accounts.
 Often salespeople are not allowed or credited for other accounts or business in the territory when operating named account lists.

 The Sales Person for a Territory will have to maintain or increase the revenue from existing clients and develop and open new accounts in the territory.